CCrocilla/ultimate-connect-four/README.md

 - ### *__Start Game__*:
 #### After the selection of the mode, the user will be asked to insert his/hers name.
 #### This is saved in a List and it is used during the game.
-If the M (Multiplayer is selected) users can insert their name as player 1 and player 2.
+If the M (Multiplayer) is selected users can insert their name as player 1 and player 2.
 #### Once the name is inserted, the terminal will show the user his/hers name associated with the player turn and an emoji (coin) either red or yellow.
-#### In Single Player Mode the users will play against a CPU called Roboto.
+#### In Single Player Mode the user will play against a CPU called Roboto.
 #### Roboto represents an artificial intelligence (AI), defined in python with two functions used to investigate the board and the position of the placed coins horizontally and vertically placing the next move either to block the opponent or to attack when two coins of the same colours are adjacent.
 #### In Multiplayer Mode two humans will challenge each other.

-#### The Players/Robot can select the board desired position by indicating a number from 1 to 7 representing the columns (this is also displayed in a message printed into the board to provide a clear view to the player).
+#### The Players/Roboto can select the board desired position by indicating a number from 1 to 7 representing the columns (this is also displayed in a message printed into the board to provide a clear instructions to the players).
+Every time the Player/CPU makes a move, the coin is positioned at the lowest free space for that particular chosen column.
+This was designed in the code using a function that simulates the Gravity of the coins.
 For each new move a new board is rendered showing the placed coins.
 In addition, a message is displayed in the top section of the terminal summarising the move of the opponent (either from Roboto or the other human player).
 #### The game ends when one is able to place 4 consecutive coins either vertically, horizontally or diagonally.
 #### Once the player/cpu wins a message will display the name of the winner, the board is rendered in order to see the winning combination and a message will be prompt to the user asking to either try a rematch (by typing R) or exit the game (by typing E).